 Why you should listen

 Martin Jacques is the author of When China Rules the World: The Rise of the Middle Kingdom and the End of the Western World.
-He is a visiting senior fellow at the London School of Economics, IDEAS, a centre for the study of international affairs, diplomacy and grand strategy, and a visiting research fellow at the LSE’s Asia Research Centre.
+He is a Senior Fellow at the Department of Politics and International Studies, Cambridge University, and a Visiting Professor at Tsinghua University, Beijing.
+He is also a non-resident Fellow at the Transatlantic Academy, Washington DC.
 He is a columnist for the Guardian and the New Statesman.

 His interest in East Asia began in 1993 with a holiday in China, Hong Kong, Singapore and Malaysia.
 After that, he found every reason or excuse he could find to spend time in the region, be it personal, for newspaper articles or television programs.
 In 1977, he became editor of Marxism Today, a post he held for fourteen years, transforming what was an obscure and dull journal into the most influential political publication in Britain, read and respected on the right and left alike.

 In 1991, he closed Marxism Today and in 1994 became the deputy editor of the Independent newspaper, a post he held until 1996.
 In 1993 he co-founded the think-tank Demos.